 Ramsay Weight Loss | 20/07/2016

-A gastric band is considered to be the safest weight loss surgery.
+is considered to be the safest weight loss surgery.
 It’s a relatively simple low risk minimally invasive procedure with few complications.

 Gastric band surgery usually results in a shorter hospital stay (just one night), a faster recovery time (approximately one week), smaller scars and less pain than other gastric surgery procedures.